mjbradvica/SimpleDomain/README.md

 The two most important rules with ClearDomain are:

-1) Prefer the .Equals() method to "==", especially with Entities and AggregateRoots
+1. Prefer the ".Equals()" method to "==", especially with Entities and AggregateRoots
-2) Use interfaces such as [IEntity](https://github.com/mjbradvica/ClearDomain/blob/master/source/ClearDomain/GuidPrimary/IEntity.cs) as constraints, not base classes
+2. Use interfaces such as [IEntity](https://github.com/mjbradvica/ClearDomain/blob/master/source/ClearDomain/GuidPrimary/IEntity.cs) as constraints, not base classes

 ### Value Objects